TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 If there is **risk** or **uncertainty** and the player decides to move forward [#]_, then they must **roll 2d6**, and:

+.. [#] The player must be willing to take the risk before rolling the dice.
+They always have the option to back down and choose another course of action.

 - add +1 if they have a relevant *skill*,
 - add +1 if they have a relevant *item*,
 - add +1 if *helped* by circumstances or by someone else (but they share any risk or consequence)